 How To Draw A Hawaiian Palm Tree Scene On Graph Paper

-Making a graph to draw on allows the artist to focus on precisely one aspect of the sketch at a time.
+Graph drawing enables the artist to focus on precisely one aspect of the sketch at a time.
 People of all artist abilities use the graph method for drawing, but this tool is especially useful to novices who want to focus on learning how to draw things by hand.
 Today people can use computer programs to create images that look like hand drawings, but there is something to be said about actually drawing something with your own hands.
 The lines on the graph can be completely concealed with a medium such as markers, or a medium such as colored pencils can be used to allow the graph to show through.
-For this drawing I decided to use colored pencils because I like how I can sharpen these to a fine tip, and I wanted to give the drawing the look of gazing through a window with a grid pattern on it.
+For this drawing, I decided to use colored pencils because I like how I can sharpen these to a fine tip, and I wanted to give the drawing the look of gazing through a window with a grid pattern on it.

 Above is a photograph of what my finished drawing looks like framed, but you can see the steps below that I used to achieve this drawing.